 From the minute we arrived in Ubud we fell in love, with the amazingly scenic rice terraces, the happy, friendly locals and the general feeling of health and wellbeing you get from being around all that….
 Wellness!
 It’s one of the places we seriously discussed relocating too and I don’t say that lightly!
 Being Bali’s Cultural Capital there are plenty of learning opportunities as well as plenty of chances to just kick back and relax.

 This is everything you need to know about visiting Ubud with kids.
 Starting with a few of the places we visited on our three-day trip with our six year old daughter Piper.
-(It was most definitely not long enough!).
+(It was most definitely not long enough to cram in all of what to do in Ubud with family).

 Things to do in Ubud with Kids